ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ##### 1. The very first line in the original text file
 ##### 2. The type of the data in the list...

 Yes, unfortunately, we have two problems: 1.
-The first text line in the original file ("Pair_avg") has been read into the list, which is not good if we want to try and sum or average the list later, because it will contain a string as well as some numbers.
+The first text line in the original file (`Pair_avg`) has been read into the list, which is not good if we want to try and sum or average the list later, because it will contain a string as well as some numbers.
 2. The items in the list are actually all still strings, not numbers!
 You can test this by adding two print statements to the end of the script:

 ```python
 pressure_data = []